Midday & Evening Specials

 EV03: "Ricca Edmondson: a celebration of her contribution to sociology and ageing research"

-Organized by RN01
+Organized by RN01 - Ageing in Europe

-Chaired by Edward Tolhurst
+Chaired by Jenni Spännäri

 Ricca Edmondson, former Coordinator of RN01 Ageing in Europe and ESA Executive Committee member, sadly passed away in June this year.
 Ricca was a kind, generous and wonderful colleague who will be greatly missed.
 Everyone is welcome to attend this session to acknowledge and celebrate Ricca's work and contribution to ageing research.